DeysonOrtiz/Deyson-com/pages/articles/The-Spartan-Bible/index.md

 Bathe or wash in cold water.
 Stand unmoved.
 Breathe deeply through the nose.
 Cold trains the mind to stay steady when comfort fades.

-> “A man who masters discomfort masters himself.”
+> “He who masters discomfort masters himself.”
 > “The will grows strong when the body obeys command.”

 ---